naughtygopher/verifier/README.md

 ```

 ## TODO
-1. Complete the Redis store implementation
-2. Add a Postgres store implementation
+1. Add a Postgres store implementation
+2. Unit tests
+3. Setup a web service, which can be independently run, and consumed via APIs